 - Information about taking the Law School Admission Test (LSAT)

 - Support to members of Phi Alpha Delta (the pre-law student organization) for their academic efforts, professional networking and community service

-- Trips to attend law school forums
+- Information about law school forums

 - Faculty interaction and mentoring on legal career opportunities

 Pre-law advisers at St. Mary’s can also provide students with more information about Guaranteed Admission to St. Mary’s School of Law and the Nelson Wolff Law Early Admission Program, a program where students earn their undergraduate and law degree in six years.
 For information regarding admission to the St. Mary’s School of Law, please contact Law School Admissions at email@example.com.

 For more information about the Pre-law Program, contact the pre-law adviser, Sonia Garcia, Ph.D., at 210-431-2014 or firstname.lastname@example.org.